• Skip to primary navigation

 Add 1 teaspoon of honey to dressings made with red wine vinegar or apple cider vinegar to balance the acidity.
 Lemon juice is also a refreshing substitution for vinegar.

-12. Make your own spice blends
+12. Make your spice blends

 Chicken Seasoning in jar with spoon inserted in spice blend